Anisotropic Boltzmann-Gibbs dynamics of strongly magnetized Vlasov-Fokker-Planck equations: Introduction

 Now we elaborate on the analogy mentioned in the paragraph preceding our statements to motivate critical thresholds appearing in our foregoing theorems.
 For strong solutions of transport equations a natural threshold is obtained by requiring the Lipschitz property for the advection field as it enables to transport regularity.
 Assuming that $(\nabla_{x_\perp}\tphi)^\perp$ is indeed one-derivative more regular than $N$ this amounts here to $W^{2,p}(\T^2)\hookrightarrow W^{1,\infty}(\T^2)$, hence $p>2$.
 Concerning weak solutions, natural thresholds are obtained by requiring that all terms in the equations should be well-defined as distributions and this is usually an issue only for nonlinear terms, hence here only for $N(\nabla_{x_\perp}\tphi)^\perp$.
 Therefore we seek $\nabla_{x_\perp}\tphi \in L^{p'}(\T^2)$ since $N\in L^p(\T^2)$ (where $(\cdot)'$ denotes Lebesgue conjugation, hence $1/p+1/p'=1$).
 Assuming again that $(\nabla_{x_\perp}\tphi)^\perp$ is indeed one-derivative more regular than $N$ this leads to enforce $W^{1,p}(\T^2)\hookrightarrow L^{p'}(\T^2)$ which yields $p=4/3$ as a critical exponent.
 Note that in our actual analysis we need to go from $N$ to $\tphi$ through $\phi$ and thus need to replace two-dimensional embeddings implicitly used above with suitable anisotropic versions of three-dimensional embeddings to preserve two-dimensional-like scalings.

-Though we do not explicitly state it here an inspection of our proofs also provides propagation of regularity for strong solutions, weak-strong uniqueness and global existence of strong solutions for small initial data.
-Concerning the latter such a form of statement would be slightly inconsistent with modeling considerations since $N^\text{in}$ can not really be small...
-However in the same way one may also obtain the following form of global existence in weakly nonlinear regimes : for any $R>0$ there exists $\delta_0(R)$ such that if $\delta>\delta_0(\R)$ and $\|N^\text{in}\|_{W^{1,p}(\T^2)}\leq R$, $\|\un\|_{L^\infty(\R;W^{1,p}(\T^3))}\leq R$ then solutions of Theorem~\ref{th:strong} are global.
-We do not elaborate here on the crucial role of $\delta$ that we consider as fixed in the present contribution but we refer the reader to \cite{HR_hypo} for a detailed discussion and a thorough analysis of a non magnetized version of our original systems.
+Though we do not explicitly state it here an inspection of our proofs also provides propagation of regularity for strong solutions and weak-strong uniqueness.
+We do not elaborate here on the crucial role of $\delta$, that we consider as fixed in the present contribution, on lower bounds for existence time of strong solutions but we refer the reader to \cite{HR_hypo} for a detailed discussion and a thorough analysis of a non magnetized version of our original systems.

 Second, in the external field case, we prove in Section~\ref{s:maths} that formal arguments may indeed be replaced with sound rigorous mathematical analysis.
 We provide such a justification for what is often considered to be the weakest notion of solutions that are physically relevant, that is, for free energy solutions of \eqref{FPf} in the sense of Bouchut and Dolbeault \cite{bouchut_1995_on, dolbeault_1999_free}.
 More explicitly we consider all $L\log L$ distributions with finite second moments in velocity or equivalently, distributions with bounded mass, finite kinetic energy and finite entropy.